zshi719/2025-Data-24100/project_assignments/part_3.md

   - This should return the `high` minus the `low` and should have a similar format as the `open` API end point, but rather than saying `open` it should say `high_low` and report the difference (`high - low`) for each day.

 All of these routes should _only_ respond to a GET request of the following form:
-- Has a `DATA-241-API-KEY` in the header, set from an environment variable _inside the host_, so has to be passed from the host through the `Makefile` and into the container (same as in Part 2).
+- Has a `DATA-241-API-KEY` in the header, set from an environment variable _on the host_, so has to be passed from the host through the `Makefile` and into the container (same as in Part 2).

 Other requirements:
 - Flask needs to be run on port 4000, and that port needs to be exposed when executing Flask through the Makefile.